Beyond the wise-cracking television persona: Clive James the songwriter.

 “Songs that are funny, sad, beautiful and true.” — Stephen Fry

-I bring this treasure trove to life with piano arrangements from leading UK musical director Simon Wallace, who joins me at most performances.
-Simon works frequently with Pete Atkin and is an expert in the James–Atkin repertoire.
+I bring this treasure trove to life with jazz-tinged piano arrangements by leading UK musical director Simon Wallace, who joins me at most performances and is an acknowledged expert in the James–Atkin repertoire.

-Between songs, I fill in Clive’s backstory — the journey of a brash Australian “kid from Kogarah” who took the plunge and moved to 1960s Britain, eventually rising to international media fame.
+Between songs, I fill in Clive’s backstory — the journey of a brash Australian “kid from Kogarah” who took the plunge and moved to 1960s Britain, eventually becoming a familiar face through his columns and programmes such as Clive James on Television.

 Watch the trailer